qwertie/ecsharp/lemp/install.md

 ![](lemp-install-3.png)

-Finally, create a new C# project in Visual Studio (or open an existing one), and then create a new text file named `example.ecs`:
+To try it out, create a new C# project in Visual Studio (or open an existing one), and then create a new text file named `example.ecs`:

 ![](lemp-add-file-1.png)
 ![](lemp-add-file-2.png)